As a freelancer, and somebody who runs a few websites, I regularly log in and out of different online accounts.

 What we’re going to do is setup multiple personas/profiles in the Chrome browser.

 For example, my default profile is the one I use for everything related to running my business.
-When I open this profile, Chrome automatically opens up my website, Twitter and LinkedIn in different tabs (notice I don’t open Facebook?
+When I open this profile, Chrome automatically opens up this website, Twitter and LinkedIn in different tabs (notice I don’t open Facebook?
 I save the ultimate distraction for a personal profile).

 I have other profiles for clients and projects and each one of those opens up the tabs I need to manage those accounts, and each one of them has its own set of bookmarks.